fluid-project/fluid-launcher/README.md

 # Pulling Environment Variables by Reference

 The previous examples covered "pushing" options information through from arguments or environment variables.
-It is also possible to explicitly reference environment variables and arguments from an options block, as shown in this sample configuration file:
+It is also possible to explicitly "pull" environment variables and arguments from an options block, as shown in this sample configuration file:

 ```